-which had included a red and ermine field, as found in the arms used by the Giffords of Yester
+which in turn derive from the arms used by the Giffords of Yester,

 a family given lands in East Lothian, by King William the Lion (1165-1214).
 The goat and tree found in the civic arms of the county town, Haddington